 - 2.6 You may wish to have a cistern installed to store water.
 A minimum of 1,000 gallons is recommended.
-This cistern will serve as a reservoir for domestic use and fire fighting.
-For fire fighting, a 2 1⁄2 inch riser for residential or 4 1⁄2 inch riser for commercial should be used.
+This cistern will serve as a reservoir for domestic use and firefighting.
+For firefighting, a 2 1⁄2 inch riser for residential or 4 1⁄2 inch riser for commercial should be used.
 An easy access lid would be helpful.
 Installing a cistern may reduce your homeowners' insurance premium and will greatly aid fire fighters in controlling any fires in your area.
 See pages 27-29 - 2.7 Not all wells can be used for the watering of landscaping and/or livestock.
-If your property is less than 35 acres, new well permits from the state engineer will limit water usage to the inside of a home only.
+If your property is less than 35 acres, permits from the state engineer will restrict water usage to the inside of a home only.
 However, hauling water from an approved water source is an option. - 2.8 ELECTRIC Service is not available to every area of Custer County, it is important to determine the proximity of electrical power to the property and the cost to bring power to the dwelling and/or accessory buildings.
 It can be very expensive to extend power to remote areas.
-Solar power and wind generators are alternative power sources. - If your property falls within a HOA/POA, check the Protective Covenants and By-laws for the policy on tap fees and also verify if electricity is readily accessible. - 2.9 It may be necessary to cross property owned by others in order to extend electric service to your property in the most cost effective manner.
+Solar power and wind generators are alternative power sources. - 2.9 It may be necessary to cross property owned by others in order to extend electric service to your property in the most cost effective manner.
 It is important to make certain that the proper easements are in place to allow lines to be extended to your property. - 2.10 Electric power may not be available in two phase and three phase service configurations.
 If you have special power requirements, it is important to know what level of service can be provided to your property. - 2.11 If you are purchasing land with the plan to build at a future date, there is a possibility that electricity and water may not be sufficient to meet your needs if others connect or drill wells during the time you wait to build. - 2.12 The cost of electric service is usually divided into a fee to hook into the system and then a monthly charge for energy consumed.
 It is important to know both costs before making a decision to purchase a specific piece of property. - 2.13 Power outages can, and do, occur in outlying areas as well as in more developed areas.
-A loss of electric power can interrupt your supply of water from a well; may cause the loss of food in freezers or refrigerators; keep the fans in hot air furnaces from moving heat through the house; and cause problems with computers and FAXes as well. - It is important to be able to survive for up to a week in severe cold with no utilities if you live in the country.
+A loss of electric power can interrupt your supply of water from a well; may cause the loss of food in freezers or refrigerators; keep the fans in hot air furnaces from moving heat through the house; and cause problems with computers and FAX's as well.
+It is important to be able to survive for up to a week in severe cold with no utilities if you live in the country.
 This means extra food, water and an alternative heat source.
-Many people have budgeted a back-up generator (propane or solar powered) hooked-up to essentials, i.e., well, refrigerator, freezer, water heater and furnace. - ?
-What do we do if we are part-timers, but plan to spend Christmas here?
-See page 26 for winterizing your home.
+Many people have budgeted a back-up generator (propane or solar powered) hooked-up to essentials, i.e., well, refrigerator, freezer, water heater and furnace.